ballerina-platform/module-ballerinax-hubspot.crm.object.deals/README.md

 ## Setup guide

-To use the HubSpot Marketing Events connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
+To use the HubSpot CRM Deals connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.
 ### Step 1: Create/Login to a HubSpot Developer Account

 If you have an account already, go to the [HubSpot developer portal](https://app.hubspot.com/)